 By Tony Davis – Atlanta Gold & Coin Buyers ……

-We met yesterday with an individual that was interested in selling a Canadian gold maple leaf coin.
-Canadian gold maple leafs are among the most common coins that we purchase, so we didn’t expect this transaction to be much different than any other.
+We recently met with an individual that was interested in selling a Canadian gold maple leaf coin.
+Canadian gold maple leaves are among the most common coins that we purchase, so we didn’t expect this transaction to be much different than any other.
 However, we were surprised when we were presented with a counterfeit gold coin.
 This, in fact, is the first fake Canadian gold maple leaf coin that we’ve seen.
 More commonly counterfeited gold coins are Chinese gold pandas, and $20 Liberty Head and St. Gaudens gold coins.

 While we were able to immediately identify the Canadian gold maple leaf as a counterfeit, as we have a good bit of familiarity with these coins, individuals that don’t have as much experience with these coins, or gold coins, in general, may not know the proper way to authenticate gold coins, so we thought we’d take this opportunity to share with our readers several ways that you can authenticate gold coins.